hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 A standardized centralized permission management system for administrative operations should be integrated, to ensure the solution is security-compliant, yet remains extensible and decoupled.

-The existing tenant authentication and authorization model relies on UMA (user-managed access) which defines resources, policies, and permissions.
+The existing tenant authorization model relies on UMA (user-managed access) to protect the wallet.
-Tenants gain access to resources based on defined permissions, effectively controlling resource access.
-In addition to wallet usage, the agent also handles wallet management, a functionality utilized by both tenants and administrators.
+In addition to the wallet usage, the agent also handles wallet management, a functionality utilized by both tenants and administrators.
 While administrators don't directly use the wallet, they oversee its management.
 Integrating an auth model to distinguish between admins and tenants presents a new challenge.